Graham Nash

-Graham William Nash OBE (born 2 February 1942) is an English-American musician, singer, songwriter, photographer, and activist.
+Graham William Nash OBE (born 2 February 1942) is a British and American musician, singer and songwriter.
 He is known for his light tenor voice and for his contributions as a member of the Hollies and Crosby, Stills & Nash.

-Nash is a photography collector and a published photographer.
+Nash is a photography collector, a published photographer, and digital image printing pioneer.
 He was inducted into the Rock and Roll Hall of Fame as a member of Crosby, Stills & Nash in 1997 and as a member of the Hollies in 2010.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours List for services to music and to charity.

-Nash holds four honorary doctorates, including one from New York Institute of Technology, one in Music from the University of Salford in 2011 and one in Fine Arts from Lesley University in Cambridge, Massachusetts.
+Nash holds four honorary doctorates, including one from the New York Institute of Technology, one in music from the University of Salford in 2011 and one in fine arts from Lesley University in Cambridge, Massachusetts.

 Early life

-Graham William Nash was born on 2 February 1942 in Blackpool, to where his mother had been evacuated from her hometown of Salford when World War II began.
-The family subsequently returned to Salford, where Nash grew up.
+Graham William Nash was born on 2 February 1942 in Blackpool, Lancashire, to where his mother had been evacuated from her hometown of Salford when World War II began.
+The family returned to Salford, where Nash grew up.
+When Nash was 14, his father was sent to prison for a year for receiving a stolen camera; he had bought the camera as a present for Graham but had then refused to disclose to the police the name of the relative who had sold it to him.